David E. Stern: Career

 Rabbi Stern is also widely regarded for his sermons and adult education.
 He led at $17.5 million Endowment Campaign in 2002-2003.
 Temple Emanu-El established the Rabbi David E. Stern Endowed Scholarship in April 2007 in honor of his 18th year as a rabbi and 18th year at Temple Emanu-El.
 (The number 18 holds significant value in Judaism).

 Rabbi Stern is on the editorial board for the CCAR Journal, the journal for the Central Conference of American Rabbis, and also chairs the Governance Task Force of the CCAR.
 He is on the prestigious HUC-JIR's President's Rabbinic Council.

 In March 2017, Rabbi Stern was installed as President of CCAR, the third generation of his family to hold that office.

+Personal life

 Rabbi Stern is the son of Rabbi Jack Stern, the longtime former rabbi of Westchester Reform Temple and the poet Priscilla Rudin Stern (who is the daughter of Rabbi Jacob Philip Rudin, the longtime Rabbi at Temple Beth-El in Great Neck, New York).
 He is married to Rabbi Nancy Kasten and has three children.